reasoning-workshop/reasoning-workshop.github.io/_pages/about.md

 The workshop on Foundations of Reasoning in Language Models (FoRLM) will take place on **Saturday, December 6 at NeurIPS 2025** in San Diego, California.

-Our workshop's goal is to advance *foundational understanding, principled innovations, and rigorous scientific evaluations* for reasoning in language models.
+Our workshop's goal is to <a href="#">advance foundational understanding, principled innovations, and rigorous scientific evaluations for reasoning in language models<a>.
 These advancements are built upon theoretical analyses and controlled empirical studies that illuminate how reasoning emerges, where it fails, and how it can be systematically improved.

-We want to foster dialogue between communities with complementary strengths---those building theoretical models of reasoning phenomena, those designing experiments that reveal its emergence or failure in practice, and those proposing algorithmic developments that advance reasoning---around *three primary questions*:
+We want to foster dialogue between communities with complementary strengths---those building theoretical models of reasoning phenomena, those designing experiments that reveal its emergence or failure in practice, and those proposing algorithmic developments that advance reasoning---around <a href="#">**three primary questions**<a>:

 1. How are language models able to solve complex tasks, and what do they still struggle with?
 2. What fundamental challenges stand in the way of advancing reasoning capabilities?